Uvacoder/port-greweb/_posts/2014-09-22-ibex-cellular-automata.md

 value and where the value can only be **0 or 1** (white or black / true or false).
 The way the cell value is determined is through a set of rules.

-> In elementary cellular automaton, there is a total of 8 rules, which means 256 possible cellular automata.
+> In an elementary cellular automaton, there is a total of 8 rules, which means 256 possible cellular automata.

 ### 2D cellular automaton